Austfi/xsnowForPatrol/README.md

 - Basic Python knowledge (variables, functions, basic data types)
 - Familiarity with Jupyter notebooks (helpful but not required)
-- No prior experience with NumPy, pandas, or xarray needed (we'll cover the basics)
+- No prior experience with NumPy, pandas, or xarray needed (see notebook 00 for Python fundamentals reference)

 ## Installation